soheezen/soheezen.github.io/index.md

 layout: home
 ---

-# Ee Zen

 I am a mathematics undergraduate at the National University of Singapore.
 My main interests are in algebra, particularly representation theory, cluster algebras, algebraic geometry, and related areas.

 [CV](/resume.pdf)

-## Mathematics

-I am currently interested in cluster algebras and their connections with representation theory and algebraic geometry.
-Some things I have been reading about include Richardson varieties, Kac–Moody groups, and braid varieties.